UM-PEPL/HallThruster.jl/docs/src/index.md

 This will install HallThruster.jl using Julia's package manager.

+## Changes

+!!! warning "Breaking release"
+    v0.18.0 is is a breaking release, made as part of our effort to move toward v1.0.0 in the next few months.
+    Users may need to update their code to avoid errors.
+    Check out the [list of changes and removals](NEWS.md) to see how to migrate your code.

+A log of changes to the code from v0.18.0 onward can be found [here](NEWS.md).

 ## Contribution

 Users are welcome to suggest and implement features for the code, as well as report bugs or numerical issues they encounter.
 Please feel free to [open an issue on this repository](https://github.com/UM-PEPL/HallThruster.jl/issues/new) describing your desired change/bug-fix.
 Pull requests are also welcome!